NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 ![5c36c011d19f8](https://i.loli.net/2019/01/10/5c36c011d19f8.jpg)

 The area of Crystal Creek Falls we stumbled across was very high, and had a downward slope that was completely dry and devoid of water, which meant we could go to the "cliff area" where the falls actually spilled over.
-At the very top of this area was an extremely cold pool of water, this is where we had a little swim and refilled our water reserviors.
+At the very top of this area was an extremely cold pool of water, this is where we had a little swim and refilled our water reservoirs.
 The rock in this area was exposed and looked either sedimentary or igneous.

 ![5c36c064e3034](https://i.loli.net/2019/01/10/5c36c064e3034.jpg)

-I grazed my knee here, trying to recklessly climb up a tiny ledge – lucky a team members had her first aid kit handy.
+I grazed my knee here, trying to recklessly climb up a tiny ledge – luckily a team members had her first aid kit handy.
 Then we hiked in our swimming kits all the way to Johnstone's Clearing, past Marker 28.

 ![5c36c143ec5ed](https://i.loli.net/2019/01/10/5c36c143ec5ed.jpg)